Getting Started

 # Inline Text Elements

 This is a paragraph with bold text, italic text, and a link.
-The framework provides consistent spacing and typography that scales beautifully across devices.
+The baseline provides consistent spacing and typography that scales across devices.

-You can use inline code, Cmd + C keyboard shortcuts, highlighted text, small text, and text with various other formatting options including superscript and subscript.
+You can use inline code, Cmd + C keyboard shortcuts, highlighted text, small text, and superscript / subscript.

 Additional semantic elements: HTML, definition terms, variables, , and inline quotations.